 It’s long been a concern that such denials of care via prior authorization, or payment denials after care was delivered, were more widespread than Medicare Advantage plans claimed.
 A recent government report sheds light on this.
 It probed coverage denials during one week in June 2019 at 15 Medicare Advantage plans and found that 13 percent of denials were inappropriate and should have been covered under Medicare rules.
 That extrapolates to some 85,000 denials at those 15 plans for all of 2019.
 The study also probed payment denials, finding 18 percent were inappropriate and the care should have been paid for.
 That extrapolates to an estimated 1.5 million wrongful payment denials for all of 2019 at the 15 plans studied.
 These findings suggest an unacceptably high rate of inappropriate denials of care and payment by some Medicare Advantage plans.
 Yet, it’s important to balance the findings against the well-established and unacceptable level of inappropriate care delivered by providers in traditional Medicare.
 Both denials of care and inappropriate, unnecessary care can be harmful as well as costly.

 Covered benefits.
 Medicare Advantage plans must cover all services covered by traditional Medicare under Part A (hospital services, some home health, hospice care, skilled nursing care) and Part B (physician services, durable medical equipment, outpatient drugs, mental health, ambulance services).
-The vast majority of plans (89% in 2022) also cover Part D prescription drug benefits.
-Most plans offer additional benefits such as eyeglasses, hearing aids, and some coverage of dental care, such as cleanings.4 For those benefits, about two-thirds of enrollees pay no extra premium, though about 15 percent pay $50 or more a month.
+The vast majority of plans (89% in 2024) also cover Part D prescription drug benefits.
+Most plans offer additional benefits such as eyeglasses, hearing aids, and some coverage of dental care, such as cleanings.4

 In 2020, the government began allowing Medicare Advantage plans to include a wide range of telehealth benefits as part of their basic benefit package.
 Some plans also cover fitness club memberships, caregiver support, meal delivery, or acupuncture.